corinnpope/cp_site/_posts/2020-03-17-reflection-new-project.md

 What I really do is a combination of banging my head against the wall, silently mouthing "wtf why won't this work?", googling things, trying small tweaks and refreshing, and writing a bit of code.
 I've been getting more efficient at this as time has gone on.

 I now find myself writing my own code, which sounds stupid, but I feel like is an indicator of how far I've come in just the past couple of months.
+No more copying and pasting from StackOverflow.

 Some days I make a lot of progress, and some days I feel like I've made negative progress.
 However, I've never felt more fulfilled, relaxed, and happy — even though some days just absolutely suck.

-I also got myself a codementor, who has been an indespensable help for when I get stuck.
+I also got myself a [codementor](https://codementor.io/), who has been an indespensable help for when I get stuck.
 There are just some programming things that you seem to have to learn from other programmers.
-I'm thankful I have him as a resource.
+My [GoRails](https://gorails.com) membership has also proven to be an amazing way to learn how to build real, useful features into my application.

 # Current Project